 In 1884, German archeologist Wilhelm Dorpfeld discovered that the current temple stood on top of an archaic temple of similar dimensions.
 It is believed that this archaic temple was razed to the ground by Persians in 480 BC while still under construction.
 In 479 BC, when the Greeks defeated the Persians, they placed the captured Persian warships at Sounion, as a trophy for Poseidon.

-The Temple of Poseidon is open from 9:30am to 5:30pm on most days throughout the year.
-The site may be open until 6:30pm during the summer months, as the days are longer.
-Poseidon's Temple is closed to visitors on 1st January, 25th March, 7th May, Easter Sunday, 25th, and 26th December.
-On Good Friday, the site is open from 12pm to 5pm and on Holy Saturday, it remains open from 9:30am to 3:30pm.
+The Temple of Poseidon is open from 9:30am to sunset on most days throughout the year.
+The site may remain open until 6:30pm or 7pm during the summer months, as the days are longer.
+The temple is closed on January 1, March 25, Easter Sunday, May 7, and December 25 and 26.
+On Good Friday, the site is open from 12pm to 5pm and on Holy Saturday, it remains open from 8:30am to 3:30pm.

 Yes, you can plan a visit to the Temple of Poseidon and Cape Sounion with your children.
 The pathway from the main entrance to the temple ruins is steep and uneven.
 It may be dangerous to let your toddlers walk that stretch.
 Carry them on a sling, as strollers will not roll smoothly on that terrain.

-There are ramps, armrests, and rest stops along the pathway for elderly folks and wheelchair users.
-However, it may be difficult for visitors in wheelchairs to stroll up the hill.
-If you have walking aids, you can make your way up the hill with a few stops along the way.
-It is best to bring along a friend or family member to accompany you on that stretch.
+There are ramps, armrests, and rest stops along the pathway for elderly folks and visitors with mobility issues.
+If you use walking aids, you can make your way up the hill with a few stops, especially if you have a friend or family member to accompany you.
+However, it may be difficult for wheelchair users to navigate the path.
+There is a viewing platform that can be accessed, which provides beautiful views of the temple.